Table of Contents

 Mindfulness and meditation practice go hand-in-hand.
 Meditation is a tool that can be used to practice mindfulness, and mindfulness is the goal of many meditation practices.

 The truth is that meditation is the most effective way of mindfulness-based stress reduction.
-Practiced regularly, mindfulness meditation practice changes one's life for the better.
+Practiced regularly, mindfulness meditation improves one's brain and life.

 Here is a simple mindful meditation practice that can be done in under five minutes.